 (Courtesy of Papa & Barkley)

 Known for her free-spirited Ganja Yoga classes, Oakland-based instructor Dee Dussault was the first person to bring the ancient combination of cannabis and yoga to the United States.
-Now she's taking her game online with a special live-streamed 4/20 event on Zoom.
-Register online, then tune in on April 20th ($12, 11am to 5:30pm) for programming including a rap performance with "Queen of Cannabis" Lizzy Jeff, a talk with cannabis farmer Tina Gordon, and of course several yoga classes "designed to foster relaxation and lung health."
-You can also sign up for Dussault's online cannabis-enhanced yoga classes at ganjayoga.online ($30/12 monthly classes) or digital teacher training.
+This 4/20, she's planning a schedule of 20-minute yoga classes for a "day of returning home to yourself."
+Register online, then tune in on April 20th ($20, 11am to 5pm) for programming including workshops on healing herbs and social justice and even some sexy yoga classes, too.
+You can also sign up for Dussault's online cannabis-enhanced yoga classes ($30 for 12 monthly classes; ganjayoga.online).